 My most favorite KitchenAid Cook Processor recipes

 - soy sauce noodles: this is the easiest noodle recipe ever!
 Stir fried Chinese soy sauce noodles with onion!
 And yet another great recipe that I took home with me after visiting Hong Kong…

 - steamed asparagus: summer lunch or vegetable side dish?
 These steamed asparagus look mouthwatering!
 I bet that you will love this simple vegetable side dish…

 - Thai vegetable green curry: a bunch of different crunchy and colorful vegetables in a creamy sauce… I can never get enough of this yellow Thai vegetable curry!

 - homemade falafels: falafels are my favorite vegetarian food and they are so easy to make at home!
 Here is the best homemade falafel recipe you will ever make, I swear!

-- lemon panna cotta: hands down the best panna cotta recipe in this world: it is creamy, smooth, flavorful, light, refreshing, melts in your mouth… Excellent!
+- lemon panna cotta: this is hands down the best panna cotta recipe in this world: it is creamy, smooth, flavorful, light, refreshing, melts in your mouth… Excellent!